Download Prospectus

 T: 020 3875 1598

-Kelly acts as an External Examiner for Staffordshire University and the University of Suffolk, completed her EMBA in July 2014 and attained her Senior Fellowship of the Higher Education Academy in 2019.
-In January 2022 Kelly took on the role of Director of Studies, and is currently responsible for the Director of Studies Office.
+Kelly has acted and still acts as an External Examiner for various Universities, she completed her EMBA in July 2014 and attained her SFHEA in 2019.
+In January 2022 Kelly took on the role of Director of Studies, and is currently responsible for the Faculty and Academic Engagement functions of Director of Studies Office.

 Lorraine Western MSc